nickbeau/ReleasedMethod/documentation.md

 [Home](README.md) | [Why](why.md) | **[Pillars](pillars.md)** | [Systems](systems.md) | [Team](team-model.md)

 # Documentation
-Many items in a project need to be documented and documentation is key to a successful project.
-Documentation items are developed according to the phases of the project.
-They serve different purposes but together deliver the key public requirements of any software company.
+Effective documentation is pivotal to the success of any project, especially in software development.
+It encompasses various elements, each aligning with different project phases, and collectively they ensure the project meets its objectives and is accessible to its intended audience.

 ## 1. Envisioning
-Envisioning is defined as *the process of simplifying complex goals into a single statement or statements that can be learned and repeated by the entire team* - It's important to have a goal, and product teams are no different.
-People rise to lofty ideals and goals and the early stages of a project is where you envision what will be with your software and solution.
-Examples of good envisioning statements are:
+Envisioning is the process of distilling complex goals into clear, concise statements.
+These statements should be memorable and repeatable, serving as guiding principles for the entire team.
+Effective envisioning statements set forth the purpose and anticipated impact of the product.
+For example:

-> xxx product will help anyone move across borders by being a secure, verifiable COVID-19 Vaccine passport
+> "Our product will enable seamless international travel by providing a secure, verifiable COVID-19 Vaccine passport."

-> yyy product will help accountants save money and delight their clients by streamlining the creation, storage and retrieval of documents

-Poor envisioning statements are overly large, wordy or difficult to get behind.
-In both the statements above, the products' vision statements include their benefit to people, and this is again the key to a good statement.
+> "Our platform will empower accountants to save costs and enhance client satisfaction through efficient document management."

+Effective statements are concise, clear, and motivational, encapsulating the benefit to the end-user.

 ## 2. Architectural
-While the parable of building a house on sand rings true in physical architecture, the same is true in software design.
-Every product needs a strong and robust architecture and set of guiding principles.
+Like in physical construction, the foundation of software is its architecture.
+This involves establishing robust design principles and architectural guidelines that ensure the software is scalable, maintainable, and secure.
+This phase involves making critical decisions on technology stacks, design patterns, and system integrations.

 ## 3. Developer
-A Development team need to understand how to develop to this product, how you manage source control repros, how you perform and approve pull requests and how automated builds work.
+Developer documentation is crucial for both internal and external developers.
+It should include guidelines on coding standards, source control management, pull request procedures, and automated build processes.
+This ensures consistency in development practices and eases the onboarding process for new team members.

 ## 4. SDK
-A Software Development Kit (SDK) should be developed to assist external developers use your software.
+Developing a Software Development Kit (SDK) is essential for facilitating external developers in integrating and building upon your software.
+The SDK should include comprehensive APIs, libraries, code samples, and clear documentation.

-* Implementation
+## 5. Implementation
+Implementation documentation covers the practical aspects of deploying the software.
+This includes step-by-step guides for installation, configuration, and troubleshooting.
+It's vital for ensuring smooth deployment and operation of the software in different environments.

-* Platforms and Release Management
+## 6. Platforms and Release Management
+This aspect of documentation focuses on the platforms supported by the software and the strategies for release management.
+It includes versioning, update policies, compatibility information, and release notes detailing new features, fixes, and improvements.

-* Documentation Quality Control
+## 7. Documentation Quality Control
+Quality control for documentation ensures accuracy, clarity, and usefulness.
+It involves regular reviews and updates to keep the documentation relevant and reliable.
+This process is key to maintaining the integrity and effectiveness of all documentation produced throughout the project's lifecycle.

+Incorporating these pillars of documentation into a software project not only aids in the development process but also enhances the end-user experience and supports the long-term sustainability of the product.